 - Dropping a dish on my foot

 - Stubbing my toe in the dark on something that is not where it is supposed to be; something left on the floor by one of my grandchildren

 - Nothing in the refrigerator I want to eat

-- The printer running out of ink or toner
+- The printers running out of ink or toner

-- Needing a quarter for a cart at Aldi and not having one
+- Needing a quarter for a shopping cart at Aldi and not having one

-- The batteries in the remote dying just as I get comfortable in my chair or bed
+- The batteries in the remote dying just as I get comfortable in my recliner or bed

 - Making an error in the checkbook